sunnypilot/sunnypilot/docs/ford_model_action_drive_test.md

 The current experiment adds [measured-curvature C1 feedback](ford_c1_feedback.md) and [conditional correction release](ford_c1_carryover.md) to the restored original v1 mapping.
-It is selectable on the **Ford CAN FD F-150 Lightning** through the existing persistent, default-off Sunnylink toggle.
+It is selectable on **any Ford CAN FD vehicle** through the existing persistent, default-off Sunnylink toggle.
 Offline checks establish software behavior; physical tracking, turn-exit behavior and closed-loop stability remain unvalidated.